yochaigal/cairn/resources/converting-monsters.md

 - HD = HP is a good guide, assuming that HD = d6 (averaged) and the minimum is 4 HP (Cairn).
 - Sometimes a direct stat to stat translation isn't an option.
 That's OK!
 There is a way.
 - WIL is tricky.
 It's 10 if not noted otherwise; it rarely comes up but when it does, it's nice to have.
-- Attacks are usually the easiest coming from B / X (you can usually copy them as-is).
-It can be tricky with non-weapons as well.
-Try looking at how much serious damage the creature can do!
+- Attacks are usually the easiest coming from B / X (you can usually copy them as-is).Try looking at how much serious damage the creature can do!
+- Remember that instead of raising attack damage a step, think about making it _enhanced_ in certain situations or use the "dual-wielding" rule (e.g. d6+d6 is roll 2d6, keep highest).
-- Spells are tricky; you can give wizardy-types Spellbooks but remember, they might _drop_ them later.
-I like to make them implode on a Luck roll.
+- Spells are tricky; you can give wizardy-types Spellbooks but remember, the creature might _drop_ them when they are defeated.
+I like to make 1d4 dropped Spellbooks implode (Luck roll).
 - Magical creatures can just "know" a bunch of spells.
 In this case, make their loot (or body) magically valuable (and dangerous).

 ## Use The Fiction